-There’s a lot we can’t control about how 2021 will play out—but one thing we can do for ourselves is take a break from meat and dairy for a month.
-We already know that plant-based diets benefit the planet (not to mention the billions of animals slaughtered every year for our plates), but taking a breather can also better our minds and bodies—or at least offer a much-needed feeling that time is passing in some regard.
-Unlike previous Veganuarys (Veganuaries?), we’re now eating in more, and have new considerations under this whole ongoing-global-pandemic quarantine situation.
-Here are our top tips for eating like a boss if you’re doing a Veganuary at home.
+That’s why today, on National Vegan Day (November 1), it’s a great time to plan a break from meat and dairy.
+We already know that plant-based diets benefit the planet (not to mention the billions of animals slaughtered every year for our plates), but taking a breather can also better our minds and bodies—or at least offer a much-needed feeling that we’re doing good by ourselves.
+We know that Thanksgiving is coming, and that the holiday parties are going to be a time of charcuterie plates galore, but whether you’re a seasoned VegHead or a plant-based n00b, we have top tips for eating like a boss if you’re bowing down to the meat-free life.

 LISTEN TO VEGANS WHO KNOW WHAT THEY’RE DOING (i.e., chefs)